biandratti/huginn-net/README.md

 - **Uptime Estimation** from TCP timestamps (limited accuracy on modern systems)
 - **Custom Signature Databases** with easy updates

+### Packet Filtering

+Optional packet filtering by port and/or IP address for improved performance.
+Filters are applied before full packet parsing, reducing CPU overhead.
+Available across all crates.
+See [Examples & Tutorials](examples/README.md) for usage.

 ### Matching Quality

 Huginn Net provides intelligent quality scoring for all fingerprint matches, helping you assess the reliability of each detection.